Haven’t you ever wondered….

 That “reverby” character of far-off sounds exists because almost none of the sound reaches you directly.
 Instead, almost all of it reflects off multiple surfaces before ever reaching your ears.

-This your brain’s first clue that a sound is far away.
+This is your brain’s first clue that a sound is far away.
 Here’s the next one:

 2. Pre delay